aborren/dnaXtensions/README.md

 ### UIColor:

 ##### lighter
 > Returns a lighter version of the color.
-Optional: Specify an amount between 0.0 and 1.0.
+Also possible to specify an amount between 0.0 and 1.0.

 ##### darker
 > Returns a darker version of the color.
-Optional: Specify an amount between 0.0 and 1.0.
+Also possible to specify an amount between 0.0 and 1.0.

 ### String: